yydinc/java-mp-game/README.md

 ***Error2: Game starts but nothing happens !***

++You should terminate the running game and run a new one

++You can easily terminate it by pressing "Ctrl+C" while cmd is selected

 +Actualy this is not an error

 +When you execute the game it connects to server